mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 ```

 ### Compiling the Java Contract
-At this point you can test the building of the contract
+At this point, you can test the building of the contract:

 ```
 ./gradlew build shadowJar